 Conclusions

-for an extremely easy to use phone, that will absolutely make sense to you right off the bat, this may not be your phone unless you are a lifehacking linux/command line/keyboard shortcut/hacking/macro guy.
+Is the G1 better than the iphone?
+No. It's a completely different animal.
+If you are looking for an extremely easy to use phone, that will absolutely make sense to you right off the bat, this may not be your phone unless you are a lifehacking linux/command line/keyboard shortcut/hacking/macro guy.
 The huge feature set of the handset, combined with an open source, free app market OS that is focused on multitasking and usability makes this the perfect phone for those of us who are willing to learn by breaking and building.

 For me, considering what the Android OS is offering, and where it's going, it's not whether or not you should get the G1 Android, but whether you should get this Android phone, or wait for a newer version.
 If you are considering developing apps, I would get the G1 now.
 You need to get on board and start working with it as soon as possible, and the multiplicity of input devices make trouble shooting for touch and non-touch devices easier.